-FOR IMMEDIATE RELEASE MEDIA CONTACT DATE: CONTACT NAME: TELEPHONE: EMAIL: TITLE/HEADLINE[Your Organization Name] Holds [Pi as Part of One Maryland One Bo DATE/TIME, LOCATION (Date - Town, MD) [Program title] will take place at [your organization location] on [date, time] as a part of the 2023 One Maryland One Book program.
+MEDIA CONTACT DATE: CONTACT NAME: TELEPHONE: EMAIL: TITLE/HEADLIN ne] Holds [Program Name] and One Book Program DATE/TIME, LOCATION (Date - Town, MD) [Program title] will take place at [your organization location] on [date, time] as a part of the 2023 One Maryland One Book program.
 Provide more details about the event, high-profile attendees, or other local details.
 BACKGROUND DESCRIPTION One Maryland One Book is Maryland's only statewide community reading project and is the signature program of the Maryland Center for the Book at Maryland Humanities.
 This year-long project culminates with two months of public programs, using literature to spur conversations in communities around the state.
 One Maryland One Book is designed to bring diverse groups of Marylanders together in library, school, or community settings to share a common reading experience by discussing a work of literature and participating in related events.
-QUOTE Quote from organization director, program coordinator or local official involved in the pro QUOTE: "We are delighted to be a part of the One Maryland One Book program," said O Director.
-"Our community is very excited about reading There There and participating in of programs we have planned for this fall." k program," said Organization The selected book for 2023 is There There by Tommy Orange.
-Released interconnected stories of a cast of twelve Native characters from acros converge toward the Big Oakland Powwow.
-Together, the stories give Indian experience. ss generational lines, as they RELATED PROGRAMS If appropriate, list other upcoming One Maryland One Book programs of the programs being held at [your organization name/location], a free F discussion questions, suggestions for additional reading, and films-is Maryland Humanities website, mdhumanities.org.
-Reader's Guide-including CONTACT INFORMATION The final paragraph should include your boilerplate information, the information that you use at the bottom of news releases or other materials to list your organization's name, location, mission/description, hours and website address.
+QUOTE Quote from organization director, program coordinator or local official involved in the program.
+SAMPLE QUOTE: "We are delighted to be a part of the One Maryland One Book program," said Organization Director.
+"Our community is very excited about reading There There and participating in the great variety of programs we have planned for this fall."
+The selected book for 2023 is There There by Tomm interconnected stories of a cast of twelve Native ch converge toward the Big Oakland Powwow.
+Togeth Indian experience. aracters from across generational lines, as they RELATED PROGRAMS If appropriate, list other upcoming One Maryland O the programs being held at [your organization name discussion questions, suggestions for additional rea Maryland Humanities website, mdhumanities.org. · · · CONTACT INFORMATION The final paragraph should include your boilerplate information, the information that you use at the bottom of news releases or other materials to list your organization's name, location, mission/description, hours and website address.